1earning-R/Getting_Cleaning_Data_CourseProject/CodeBook.md

   * Numerical, units of Hz

 ### Identification Variables
-In addition to the 66 measurement variables, the result tidied data set contains 3 identification variables:
+In addition to the 66 measurement variables, the resulting tidied data set contains 3 identification variables:

 1. **dataset**
   * Identifies which parent data set (training or testing) contained the observation before merging in run_analysis()